-An easy low carb chocolate pound cake made with coconut flour and baked in a loaf pan.
-This simple cake is great as a snack with a pat of butter or dressed up with ice cream.
+An easy low carb coconut flour pound cake made with coconut flour and baked in a loaf pan.
+This simple low carb cake is great as a snack with a pat of butter or dressed up with ice cream.

-But enough of this crazy-talk… Let’s talk about this great low carb chocolate pound cake!
+Let’s talk about this great low carb chocolate pound cake!
+I just love it!

 Everyone needs an easy chocolate cake recipe in their baking repertoire, something they can enjoy as a snack with their tea; or a simple dessert that can be dressed-up with whipped cream and fresh berries or a scoop of low carb ice cream.
 This loaf cake is not difficult to make nor is it pretentious.
 It’s just an honest to goodness healthy treat made from wholesome ingredients.